googleapis/gapic-generator-python/docs/getting-started/bazel.rst

 Creating the Targets
 ~~~~~~~~~~~~~~~~~~~~

-To build somethign with bazel you need to create the corresponding targets in
+To build something with bazel you need to create the corresponding targets in
 your ``BUILD.bazel`` file.
 You can use the Python section of the Document AI
 `BUILD.bazel`_ file as an example: